aws-samples/amazon-q-business-samples/README.md

 ## Index of samples, tutorials and how-to guides

 List of Amazon Q Business code samples, tutorials, and how-to guides available in this and other repositories.

-* `external` denotes an external content or repository
+* `external` means content stored outside this repository
-* `internal` denotes content is local to this repository
+* `local` means content stored in this repository

 ### Guides